Ha just made it back to the broadcast complex here in the nick of time.

 He knows these guys.

-He knows what gets under their skin, intimating that Nancy Pelosi is somehow emasculated.
+He knows what gets under their skin, intimating that Nancy Pelosi has somehow emasculated these two old bulls, as they called them around here.

-It's interesting that you use that word emasculated that these figures following the following a woman, you know, Nancy Pelosi up there on the hill.
+Yeah, following a woman, you know, Nancy Pelosi up there on the hill.

-Dingy Harry and Stanny Hoyer.
+Dingy Harry and Stenny Hoyer.

-Oh, yeah, we're talking about the House.
+Oh, yeah, we're talking to the House.

 Absolutely true.

-Uh illegal aliens are a net drain on state and local governments, according to a new report by the nonpartisan Congressional Budget Office that found the federal government does not do enough to help offset those costs.
+Illegal aliens are a net drain on state and local governments, according to a new report by the nonpartisan Congressional Budget Office that found the federal government does not do enough to help offset those costs.

-But remember, this is from the CBO, and the CBO is golden as far as Liberal Democrats are concerned.
+But remember, this is from the CBO, and the CBO is golden as far as liberal Democrats are concerned.

-It's it's nonpartisan, ladies and gentlemen.
+It's non-partisan, ladies and gentlemen.

-Uh Trying to find a way out.
+Trying to find a way out.

-I mentioned this earlier, but I want to read the details to you from the uh New York Times, trying to find a way out of a sticky tax problem.
+I mentioned this earlier, but I want to read the details to you from the New York Times.

-The Senate on Thursday voted overwhelmingly to prevent the alternative minimum tax from hitting millions of middle class Americans without replacing the $50 billion that would be lost.
+The Senate on Thursday voted overwhelmingly to prevent the alternative minimum tax from hitting millions of middle-class Americans without replacing the $50 billion that would be lost.

 But with Republicans refusing to go along, most Democrats joined the Republicans in endorsing a temporary fix of the ATM without corresponding offsets rather than be held responsible for a surprise tax burden falling on 19 million taxpayers.

-Bitter retreat.
+Bitter retreat?

-This is this is worse than a retreat, folks.
+This is worse than a retreat, folks.

-Another Bush tax cut with a Democrat controlled Congress.
+Another Bush tax cut with a Democrat-controlled Congress.

-This this the Democrats essentially were told to bend over and grab the ankles.
+The Democrats essentially were told to bend over and grab the ankles.

 Go right ahead.